mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 ### Materials and Supplies

 Smithsonian will provide most materials needed for the experiment.
 Partners will provide cored bricks (weights for panels), a hammer, camera, salinity probe/YSI, and weighing scale.
-Optional components include (1) a short-term predation assay, (2) observations of predator activity, and (3) presevation of the final community for metabracoding.
-Requirements for these components are descrive=bed in the downloadable protocol documents.
+Optional components include (1) a short-term predation assay, (2) observations of predator activity, and (3) preservation of the final community for metabracoding.
+Requirements for these components are described in the downloadable protocol documents.

 ### Data collection

 Fouling community development will be scored by photographing the panels every 2 weeks.
-Panel photos will then be uploaded to a Smithsonian dropbox account and analysed for community composition centrally at the Smithsonian.
+Panel photos will then be uploaded to a Smithsonian dropbox account and analyzed for community composition centrally at the Smithsonian.

 ## Data curation